-Employment of healthcare occupations is projected to grow 18 percent over the next ten years, much faster than the average for all occupations, adding about 2.4 million new jobs.
+Employment for healthcare jobs is projected to grow 15 percent over the next ten years, much faster than the average for all occupations, adding about 2.4 million new jobs.
 Healthcare occupations are projected to add more jobs than any of the other occupational groups.
 This projected growth is mainly due to an aging population, leading to greater demand for healthcare services.

 Athletic trainers specialize in preventing, diagnosing, and treating muscle and bone injuries and illnesses.

 Audiologists diagnose, manage, and treat a patient’s hearing, balance, or ear problems.